HackYourFuture/JavaScript1/Week2/README.md

 ## Here are resources that we like you to read as a preparation for the coming lecture:

-Please watch the following parts of the course, [Programming Foundations Fundamentals](https://www.lynda.com/Programming-Foundations-tutorials/Welcome/83603/90426-4.html) on Lynda.com (if you don't have access to Lynda yet ask Gijs):

-Only watch the below chapters:

-0. Introduction
-1. Programming Basics
-2. Core Programming Syntax
-3. Variables and Data Types

 Read up on the most important topics of next week:

 [Variables (var, let, const)](http://javascript.info/variables)